michael-yin/scrapy_guru/docs/source/topic/how_to_debug.rst

 PDB
 --------------------

-I do not understand why scrapy recommend pdb over scrapy shell, but in my opinion pdb is the best debuging tool when developing spider.
+I do not understand why scrapy not recommend pdb over scrapy shell, in my opinion pdb is the best debuging tool when developing spider.

 You can set breakpoint, conditional breakpoint in spider, inspect variable in pdb shell, and print traceback, which make debug work easier.
 Somebody might not know ``ipdb``.
-I must say ipdb add some more usefull feature to pdb and it is worthile to give it a try.
+I must say ipdb add some more usefull feature to ``pdb`` and it is worthile to give it a try.